puli-101/AES-Key-Reconstruction/alternative_representation/README.md

     ./bin/heuristic <file> <probability> [options]

-You can expect execution times of up to 30 minutes.
+You can expect execution times of up to 30 minutes depending on the given probability (usually it is less than a minute for small enough probabilities).

 ## Bibliography